Rustom K. S. Ghandhi

-Vice Admiral Rustom Khushro Shapur 'Rusi' Ghandhi, PVSM, VrC (1 July 1924 – 23 December 2014) was a former flag officer in the Indian Navy.
+Vice Admiral Rustom Khushro Shapoorjee 'Rusi' Ghandhi, PVSM, VrC (1 July 1924 – 23 December 2014) was a former flag officer in the Indian Navy.
 He last served as the Flag Officer Commanding-in-Chief Western Naval Command from 1977 to 1979.
 He is the only officer to have commanded ships in all wars and conflicts post Independence.
 He commanded the frigate INS Betwa (1959) during the Annexation of Goa, the destroyer INS Khukri (F149) during the Indo-Pakistani War of 1965 and the cruiser INS Mysore (C60) during the Indo-Pakistani War of 1971.

 After he retired from the Indian Navy in 1979, he served as the Chairman of the Shipping Corporation of India.
 In 1986, he was appointed the fifth Governor of Himachal Pradesh.
 After the National Commission for Minorities was created, he served as a member of the commission.

 Early life and education

 Ghandhi was the son of Khushro Shapur Ghandhi and Dina Dhunji Shah Amroliwalah.
 He was born in 1924 in Jabalpur, India.
-He graduated from St. Joseph's College, Nainital, India, with an Intermediate Science degree in 1941.
+He graduated from St Joseph's College, Nainital, India, with an Intermediate Science degree in 1941.
 After a year of advanced studies at Allahabad University, he subsequently joined the Royal Indian Navy with a permanent commission as an officer cadet on 1 January 1943.